Salawat Yulayev: Salawat's poems and songs

 In the Russian Empire, poems by Salawat Yulaev were printed four times.

 Death

 The last documented mention of Salawat Yulayev is dated 1800.
 Till this time he stayed in bondage for twenty five years: "To Estland provincial board from Major Ditmar being at the Baltic invalid command.
 Being under my responsibility, convicted slaves 12 men which are in a safe state.
-Against the previous submitted register decreased: This month of 26-th date, convicted slave Salawat Yulayev died about which I have the honor of reporting."
+Against the previously submitted register decreased: This month of 26-th date, convicted slave Salawat Yulayev died about which I have the honor of reporting."
 Salawat died in penal servitude on 26 September 1800 (8 October Gregorian Calendar).

 Legacy

 These words, attributed to Salawat Yulayev, are perceived today as a confession of the strong batyr, who, exhausted by torture and interrogations, did not resign himself to his destiny.
 Regretfully, only a small number of documents remain about his life and fate, and the poetic works of Salawat, who personified heroism and poetic talent of the Bashkir people.

 Many things in modern-day Bashkortostan are named after Yulayev, including a town, a cave, a hockey team, and the republic's State Prize.

 In 1940 a biographical film titled Salavat Yulayev was made in the Soviet Union by director Yakov Protazanov.
 In 1954 composer Zagir Ismagilov and poet Bayezit Bikbay created the opera Salawat Yulayev.